Louis Marx and Company

 Louis Marx and Company was an American toy manufacturer in business from 1919 to 1980.
 They made many types of toys including tin toys, toy soldiers, toy guns, action figures, dolls, toy cars and model trains.
-Some of their notable toys are Rock'em Sock'em Robots, Big Wheel tricycles, Disney branded dollhouses and playsets based on TV shows like Gunsmoke.
-Its products were often imprinted with the slogan "One of the many Marx toys, have you all of them?"
+Some of their notable toys are Rock'em Sock'em Robots, Big Wheel tricycles, Disney-branded dollhouses and playsets based on TV shows like Gunsmoke.
+Its products were often imprinted with the slogan "One of the many Marx toys, have you all of them?".

 Logo and offerings

 The Marx logo was the letters "MAR" in a circle with a large X through it, resembling a railroad crossing sign.
 As the X sometimes goes unseen, Marx toys were, and are still today, often misidentified as "Mar" toys.
 Reputedly, because of this name confusion, the Italian diecast toy company Martoys, after two years of production, changed its name to Bburago in 1976.
 Although the Marx name is now largely forgotten except by toy collectors, several of the products that the company developed remain strong icons in popular culture, including Rock'em Sock'em Robots, introduced in 1964, and its best-selling sporty Big Wheel tricycle, one of the most popular toys of the 1970s.
-In fact, the Big Wheel, which was introduced in 1969, is enshrined in the National Toy Hall of Fame.
+The Big Wheel, which was introduced in 1969, is enshrined in the National Toy Hall of Fame.

-Marx's toys included tinplate buildings, tin toys, toy soldiers, playsets, toy dinosaurs, mechanical toys, toy guns, action figures, dolls, dollhouses, toy cars and trucks, and HO scale and O scale trains.
+Marx's toys included tinplate buildings, tin toys, toy soldiers, playsets, toy dinosaurs, mechanical toys, toy guns, action figures, dolls, dollhouses, toy cars and trucks, and HO-scale and O-scale trains.
 Marx also made several models of typewriters for children.
 Marx's less expensive toys were extremely common in dime stores, and its larger, costlier toys were staples for catalog and department store retailers such as Eaton's, Gamages, Sears, W.T.
 Grant, Montgomery Ward, J. C. Penney and Spiegel especially around Christmas.
 In pre-WWII America, it was common for Kresge's and Woolworth's to place yearly orders with Marx for at least $1 million each.